prasannakumar92/AssessmentSentia/README.md

  * Kibana Azure VM will be created on desired network and subnet, where it cannot be accessed publically

  # Assumption
  ELS and Kiaban can be replaces with Azure Application insights.
 In order to create provide private access, Azure provides multiple ways of restricting access.
  1) RBAC - on who can access
  2) Private Endpoint - to access only for specified network(as privateLinkScope is in preview, this feature can be tested before implementing)

-  in this solution, I have created application insights that has been scoped to privateLink, where private endpoint is created
+ In this solution, I have created application insights that has been scoped to privateLink, where private endpoint is created